Of One Blood (novel): Themes

-The novel drifts between two genres, romantic and realistic, as the protagonist, a Harvard medical student, moves from one country to the other.
-Focusing on Reuel's racial passing as a white man, Of One Blood; Or, The Hidden Self begins in The United States and slowly progresses to Africa with his discovery of the hidden city and advancement from “passer to prophet.”
+The novel drifts between two genres, romanticism and realism, as the protagonist, a Harvard medical student, moves from one country to the other.
+Focusing on Reuel's racial passing as a white man, Of One Blood; Or, The Hidden Self begins in The United States and slowly progresses to Africa with his discovery of the hidden city and advancement from "passer to prophet".

 Haitian culture

 Though recognized for its affiliation with twentieth-century Africanisms, the novel also employs concepts popularly associated to Haitian culture.
 According to Mary Grace Albanese, the matrilineality of the novel's female characters Hannah, Mira, and Dianthe Lusk resonates with historical and mythologized Haitian perceptions of womanhood, and the preternatural abilities and practices displayed throughout the novel are significant to Haitian Vodou.